-In a Full-day Tour, for about 8-10 hours, we will visit the towns of Santo Domingo Yanhuitlán, San Pedro and San Pablo Tepescolula, and Coixtlahuaca
+On a full-day tour lasting about 8 hours, we will visit the towns of Santo Domingo Yanhuitlán, San Pedro, and San Pablo Teposcolula.

 SANTO DOMINGO YANHUITLÁN is a village and municipality in the state of Oaxaca, located approximately 59 miles northeast of Oaxaca City.
 It is part of the Nochixtlán District in the southeast of the Mixteca Region.
 Its name comes from the patron saint of the town, Saint Dominic, and the last part comes from the Nahuatl language; Yancui means “new thing” and Tlan means “in the vicinity of”.